dafny-lang/dafny/docs/DafnyRef/Topics.md

 ### 23.5.4.
 Proofs about Extreme Predicates

-From what I have presented so far, we can do the formal proofs from Sections [the example about the least solution](#sec-example-least-solution) and [the example about the greatest solution](#sec-example-greatest-solution).
+From what has been presented so far, we can do the formal proofs for [the example about the least solution](#sec-example-least-solution) and [the example about the greatest solution](#sec-example-greatest-solution).
 Here is the
 former: